-- A completed application form (DOCX) for incorporation into a master file of projects.
+- A completed application form (DOCX, 29 KB) for incorporation into a master file of projects.

-- A completed and signed SEER-Medicare Data Use Agreement (DOCX) .
+- A completed and signed SEER-Medicare Data Use Agreement (DOCX, 28 KB) .

 The letters and proposal should be sent as e-mail attachments.
-The original SEER-Medicare DUA must be mailed to the SEER-Medicare contact.
 All documents must be received before any files can be released.

 Approval & Processing Time